TeamGleason/SpeakFaster/webui/README.md

 back from the host.
 Note that WebViews such as CefSharp usually do not persist data stored in `localStorage` after the instance of WebView is destroyed, which necessitates settings storage at the host level.

+### 2.5.
+Requesting app quit

+To request the host app to close the WebUI and quit as a whole, call `requestAppQuit()`.